ellapaella/skinhaven/README.md

 to guarantee the safe transfer of ownership (note that this will not be implemented in reality).

-### To do list ###
+### Work still under development.
+To-do list below. ###

-1. Skin handler, browsing skins and transfering ownership to other users
+1. Finalize skin listing and trading to be able to transfer ownership and search skins
-2. Private messaging between users
+2. Page layout and cosmetic appearance
-3. Page layout and cosmetic appearance
+3. Other small adjustments

-To test the program locally run the following commands:
+If you want to test the program locally do the following:

 First make sure you have installed `python3` and `postgresql` in your computer and then run the following in the command line (make sure you are in the desired folder where you want to test the